Niravaana/HIP-BVH-Construction/README.md

 **Note** : we are still calculating cost on Bvh4 tree after Bvh8 collapse the cost is expected to be reduced by ~half.

+# Future Ideas to try

+we have ray Hash -> material map from previous frame Ray gen shader generays ray for each new ray calculate hash query hash table get type of material from previous frame and sort rays based on that material id

+So based on new rays we try to find similar rays from previous frame and what material they intersected.
+Assuming the new ray will hit same material we sort rays so that rays going to same material is grouped together.
+This will increase occupany as theoretically all rays that might intersect opaque material will exit so if they are together most probably the entire warp will be free.
+Where as if half rays intersected opaque material and half intersected anyHit then that would affect occupany as half threads continue execution for anyhit.

+similarly to reduce number of node intersections for AnyHit case We will have ray flags from above sorting phase that tells us if potentially this ray will hit transparent material.
+Now during traversal

+    while(true)
+    {
+      if all rays are processed : return;

+      fetch a ray;

+      check ray flag;

+       if probable transparent hit :
+	       calculate the hash for the ray from NodeHash -> a;
+          if we did not get a hit :
+		        continue normal traversal
+		        if we hit the leaf node :
+		           calculate hash for ray and store nodehash -> nodeAddr update material Hash too
+	           else we got a hit in hash map: test leaf node for intersection
+		           if we got intersection
+			           report valid and stop traversal
+			           store materialHash[ray Hash] = anyhit material
+		           else
+			           remove hash entry for this ray
+			           put ray back in to ray pool ( this is false positive )

+     }

+This way we know if the ray is probably hit anyHit material surface then we will just query node hash and try to get leaf node addr directly.
+If we fail to get valid hash entry we just continue traversal.
+If we get a valid entry from the hash though ray did not intersect then we clear the hash entry and put the ray back in ray pool.
+If we get a valid entry and we get valid intersection the we just report the valid anyhit intersection without any further traversal.